About investing in a project

 8 decent work and economic growth

-For example in Colombia, Mexico, Nicaragua, Zambia, Indonesia, Uganda, Mozambique, Georgia, Mongolia, India and Kenya.
-Every year we add a few countries to our portfolio.
+Colombia, Mexico, Nicaragua, Zambia, Indonesia, Uganda, Mozambique, Georgia, Moldova, Cameroon, South Africa, Mongolia, India, and Kenya, to name a few.
+Every year we add more countries to our portfolio, see our partner page.

 What is the competitive advantage of Lendahand?

-Lendahand is simply the only crowdfunding platform where you can invest in SMEs in upcoming economies and/or in sustainable initiatives at an interest rate between 3-6% per year.
+Lendahand is the only crowdfunding platform where you can invest in SMEs in upcoming economies and sustainable initiatives at an interest rate between 2-7% per year.

 What is the business model of Lendahand?

 Our entire margin is the result of the success fees that issuing entities pay us.
 The average margin of Lendahand is 3%, and we have capped this at 4%.

 How does the legal structure of Lendahand work?

 Possible debt instruments officially termed “Notes” are issued to the crowd (also called investors) when they want to invest via Lendahand.
 These notes are similar to bonds but cannot be resold.